-Not many people (especially cat enthusiasts) would realize that domestic cats can be the most efficient outdoor hunters around.
-Belying their loveable portly physique is a set of genetically-inherent weapons designed for the quick and precise kill:
+Not many people (even cat enthusiasts) realize that domestic cats are some of the most efficient outdoor hunters around.
+Belying their loveable portly physique is a set of genetically-ingrained weapons designed for the quick and precise kill:

-- Reflective ocular layer allows them to see 6 times better at dark than humans.
+- A reflective ocular layer that allows them to see 6 times better in the dark than humans.

-- 32 auditory muscles guarantee a very sharp hearing and superb balance.
+- 32 auditory muscles that guarantee very sharp hearing and superb balance.

-- Flexible muscles and vertebrae allow them to travel at 30 km per hour.
+- Flexible muscles and vertebrae that allow them to travel at 30 km per hour.

 - The ability to retract their claws allows them to move stealthily.

 How a creature’s body is built can say a lot about its natural diet.
-By looking at their seemingly ‘aggressive anatomy’, cat owners might consider their pet’s ideal (primitive) diet as a novelty approach to better health.
+By looking at their ‘aggressive anatomy’, cat owners might consider their pet’s primitive food as a novel way of thinking about their ideal diet and working toward better health.

-It doesn’t take a genius or a doctorate in zoology to figure out that there is a remarkable similarity between domestic cats and the famous wild cats that are known for their deadliness (e.g. lions, tigers, leopards, etc).
-And indeed, heaps of scientific evidence concludes that the house cat’s evolutionary ancestor is a close relative of the once fierce but now protected wild cats.
+It doesn’t take a genius or a doctorate in zoology to figure out that there is a remarkable similarity between domestic cats and the large wild cats that are known for their deadliness (e.g., lions, tigers, leopards, etc).
+Indeed, heaps of scientific evidence conclude that the house cat’s evolutionary ancestor is a close relative of the once fierce and now well-protected wild cats.

-Despite living with human civilization for the last 10,000 years, the feline pets today will behave exactly the same way as their bigger untamed cousins when wandering outdoors.
-In fact, cats do not even need to become feral to become an apex predator in its neighborhood.
+Despite living alongside human civilization for the last 10,000 years, feline pets today behave exactly the same as their bigger, untamed cousins when wandering outdoors.
+In fact, a cat doesn’t even need to become feral to become the apex predator of its neighborhood.

-In 2013, a BBC documentary film The Secret Life of Cats features a typical house cat named Missy.
+In 2013, the BBC documentary film The Secret Life of Cats featured a typical house cat named Missy.
 Despite being a well-fed indoor pet, Missy managed to accumulate an impressive (or disturbing) kill rate.

-In a single month, she caught 5 rabbits, 17 shrews, 11 mice, and 7 birds – technically, one body per day and a surplus of 9 more victims.
-Missy is a perfect example of a cat with a ‘more primal’ type of hunger that can’t be satisfied by the conventional cat food.
+In a single month, she caught 5 rabbits, 17 shrews, 11 mice, and 7 birds—technically, one body per day with a surplus of 9 victims left over.
+Missy is a perfect example of a cat with a more primal hunger that can’t be satisfied solely by conventional cat food.

-There should not be any doubt that domestic cats are rightfully categorized as ‘obligate carnivores’.
-Despite the fact that modern house felines are being fed commercial cat food, the instinct to hunt their prey is a deeply ingrained impulse acquired from their evolutionary ancestors.
+There shouldn’t be any doubt that domestic cats are rightfully categorized as ‘obligate carnivores’.
+In other words, they are only able to obtain nutrients required to live through eating meat.
+Despite the fact that modern house felines are fed commercial cat food, the instinct to hunt their prey is a deeply-ingrained impulse acquired from their evolutionary ancestors.

 Going Feral Diet?

-Ultimately, this means consuming whole foods and lean proteins.
+Ultimately, this means consuming only whole foods and lean proteins.

-The same line of understanding applies for those who are inclined to believe that feeding cats a manufactured commercial food on a daily basis is unnatural, and therefore unsafe.
-Just like its human counterpart, feral diet means feeding the same food source that their evolutionary ancestors subsisted.
+The same line of thinking applies for those who are inclined to believe that feeding cats manufactured commercial food on a daily basis is unnatural and therefore unsafe.
+Just like its human counterpart, the Feral Diet means feeding cats the same food on which their evolutionary ancestors subsisted.

 Fortunately, in this case, their huge protected cousins provide a very useful reference.
-Yet one can’t help but ask: what do wild cats eat?
+So, what do wild cats eat?

-The only main difference between the common ideal food source of a feral domestic cat and a lion is the size.
+The only main difference between the common ideal food source of a feral domestic cat and a lion is their size.

 Wild cats hunt and kill huge prey (e.g. zebra) as a team.
 As an individual, they’ll only go after something relatively less than half their size such as: